tanaysd/conway-gol/README.md

 ## 📜 Rules of the Game
 The Game of Life is a cellular automaton devised by mathematician John Conway.
 It evolves based on simple local rules applied to a 2D grid of cells, each of which is either alive or dead:

-Survival: A live cell with 2 or 3 live neighbors stays alive.
+**Survival**: A live cell with 2 or 3 live neighbors stays alive.

-Death by underpopulation or overpopulation: A live cell with fewer than 2 or more than 3 neighbors dies.
+**Death** by underpopulation or overpopulation: A live cell with fewer than 2 or more than 3 neighbors dies.

-Birth: A dead cell with exactly 3 live neighbors becomes alive.
+**Birth**: A dead cell with exactly 3 live neighbors becomes alive.

 The 8 surrounding positions around a cell constitute its Moore neighborhood.